mzusin/markdown-documentation-maker/README.md

 ## Configuration

 - First of all, edit the configuration file located in **/src/docs/data/config.json**.
+There you can define the website name, email address, etc.

 - By default, the documentation sidebar is automatically generated from the filenames.
 You can set other names in the following configuration file: **/src/docs/data/pages/pages-config.json**.

 - Layout files are located at **/src/docs/data/layouts**.

 - Homepage is located at **/src/docs/data/special-pages/index.html**.

 ## Commands